 Vervoe allows you to customize your skills testing, or choose from a bank of previous tests that other companies have used and implemented.
 As a recruiter, you may also be interested in the candidate’s psychology and personality.
 Vervoe also has tests to use for those as well, giving you a complete picture of how the candidate would fit in your organization.

-A similar tool is HackerRank which is specifically for developers.
+Similar recruiting software is HackerRank which is specifically for potential candidates who are developers.
 HackerRank has 1500 questions about more than 35 programming languages.
 This is helpful especially if you’re hiring beyond your capabilities or for a new programming language where your team has limited expertise.
 HackerRank will help you assess their abilities.

 You may also want to ask a few more questions before the actual interview begins.
 Add a few quiz questions about personality or your company culture to see how that candidate may line up with your aesthetic.
 You could trigger these after the initial application or as an immediate follow-up.